alexanderkozlenko/addax-benchmarks/.github/README.md

 ## About

-Performance benchmarks for .NET libraries that work with CSV files, measurements are published in [discussions](https://github.com/alexanderkozlenko/addax-benchmarks/discussions).
+Benchmarks for .NET libraries that work with CSV, measurements are published in [discussions](https://github.com/alexanderkozlenko/addax-benchmarks/discussions).

 ## References